 Sony XDR-F1HD

-The XDR-F1HD is Sony's first home HD Radio tuner.
-It receives all AM and FM HD Radio modes, including multicasts, as well as analog AM and FM.
+The XDR-F1HD receives all AM and FM HD Radio modes, including multicasts, as well as analog AM and FM.

-The front panel has an LCD and a power button.
-On top of the cabinet near the front are ten control buttons.
+The front panel has a power button and LCD, while the top surface has ten control buttons.
 The rear panel has a recessed reset button.
 The tuner includes an infrared remote control.
 It requires two AAA batteries, not supplied.

 Under the Hood

-Inside the top cover is a curious bare copper PC board attached both with screws and adhesive.
-It is electrically isolated and not likely a shield.
+On the underside of the top cover is a curious bare PC board attached with screws and white adhesive.
+A small square of plastic film insulates contact with the tuner module.
 The board is marked SHIKIRI PWB.
 Shikiri means partition, division, boundary, or compartment.
-It also is the ritual where sumo wrestlers down on their fists glare fiercely at each other before a match begins.
+It is also the ritual where sumo wrestlers down on their fists glare fiercely at each other before a match begins.
 Surely one of these definitions provides insight.

 Features